tangyd/Fairness-Guarantees-under-Demographic-Shift/README.md

 # STAT 37787 Trustworthy Machine Learning Project
 ## Group member: Mengqi Liu, Yudan Tang

-This repository stores the reimplementation of the result from the ICLR 2022 paper, ("Fairness Guarantees under Demographic Shift")[https://openreview.net/forum?id=wbPObLm6ueA], we hope to see the fairness of the algorithm proposed in this paper and see if the success in this algorithm is also reproducable in other datasets.
+This repository stores the reimplementation of the result from the ICLR 2022 paper, ["Fairness Guarantees under Demographic Shift"](https://openreview.net/forum?id=wbPObLm6ueA), we hope to see the fairness of the algorithm proposed in this paper and see if the success in this algorithm is also reproducable in other datasets.

 # Installation